llafuente/language/modules.markdown

 <a name="modules"></a>
 ## Modules

 Modules in plee are the way to mimic classes without following any related paradigm.
+Also works as isolated logic.

 ### Module name/identifier